-Oracle core is the off-chain component run by oracles, who are part of an oracle pool.
-This oracle core provides an HTTP API interface for reading the current protocol state & another for submitting data points.
-Once a data point is submitted, the oracle core will automatically generate the required tx and post it as well as any other actions required for the protocol to run.
-This allows the oracle to participate in the oracle pool protocol without extra effort for the oracle operator.
+Oracle Core is a crucial off-chain component run by oracles, who form an integral part of an oracle pool.
+This core component provides a user-friendly HTTP API interface that allows for reading the current protocol state and submitting data points.
+Once a data point is submitted, the Oracle Core takes over the heavy lifting.
+It automatically generates the required transaction, posts it, and performs any other necessary actions for the protocol to run smoothly.
+This automation significantly reduces the workload for the oracle operator, allowing them to participate in the oracle pool protocol without any additional effort.

-The oracle core requires the user to access a full node wallet to create transactions & perform UTXO-set scanning.
-Furthermore, each oracle core is designed to work with only a single oracle pool.
-Suppose an operator runs several oracles in several oracle pools.
-In that case, you can use a single full node, but several instances of oracle cores must be run (and set with different API ports).
+To function correctly, the Oracle Core requires access to a full node wallet.
+This access enables it to create transactions and perform UTXO-set scanning.
+Each Oracle Core is designed to work exclusively with a single oracle pool.
+If an operator runs multiple oracles across various oracle pools, they can still use a single full node.
+However, they will need to run several instances of Oracle Cores, each set with different API ports.